csmangum/opusagent/docs/core/local_transcription_guide.md

 3. **Handle errors gracefully**: Always provide fallbacks for transcription failures
 4. **Optimize chunk duration**: Balance responsiveness vs. accuracy
 5. **Use appropriate confidence thresholds**: Filter out low-quality results
+6. **Configure audio preprocessing**: Use normalization, amplification, or noise reduction as needed
-6. **Test with real audio**: Validate with actual call recordings
+7. **Test with real audio**: Validate with actual call recordings
-7. **Consider resource usage**: Monitor CPU/memory usage, especially with Whisper
+8. **Consider resource usage**: Monitor CPU/memory usage, especially with Whisper
-8. **Enable VAD**: Use Voice Activity Detection for better speech segmentation
+9. **Enable VAD**: Use Voice Activity Detection for better speech segmentation
+10. **Manage sessions properly**: Use session lifecycle methods for clean state management

 ## Conclusion

 The local transcription feature provides a powerful way to test and develop applications that rely on audio-to-text conversion.
-By supporting both PocketSphinx and Whisper backends, you can choose the right balance of speed, accuracy, and resource usage for your specific needs.
+By supporting both PocketSphinx and Whisper backends with advanced configuration options, you can choose the right balance of speed, accuracy, and resource usage for your specific needs.

 For more information, see the API documentation and example implementations in the `scripts/` directory.